sezna/nps/README.md

 #### What happened to p-s?

 This project _is_ p-s!
 It was just renamed during a major version bump.
-There were a few breaking changes for this to happen and those are documented on the [releases][release] page.
+There were a few breaking changes for this to happen and those are documented on the [releases][releases] page.

 ## Contributors